The Main Programme

 untitled-19.jpg

-From the start, we have sought to work in partnership with the community.
-We wish to hand the programme to the community once established, around 2024/5.
-In preparation for this hand over, future trainers are progressively being trained for its delivery and management in Gunjur and beyond.
+From the start, we sought to work in partnership with the community.
+We wished to hand the programme to the community once established, around 2024/5.
+In preparation for this hand over, future trainers were progressively trained for its delivery and the first successful workshop using these trainers was held in April 2025.